fstarred/arcade-hacks/ffight/README.md

 0x060200 = pipe
 ```

-### Objects inside object
+### Breaking objects

 The following is a code map of the objects that pop up once you destroy some objects (i.e. a drumcan, barrel, tire, etc.).

-These 2 bytes are right after the object type on the stage map (see offset + 0x08 on Map information chapter)
+Unfortunately I still have to understand the logic behind these codes, however you can try by yourself; set the 2 bytes code right after the object type on the stage map (see offset + 0x08 on Map information chapter)

 ```
 0x100 = food (barbecue)